Public Pier — No Fishing License Required

 Unfortunately, conflict between anglers and surfers almost seems predestined.
 One of the very best areas on the pier to fish is the inshore area from the surfline out to about the lifeguard building.
 This is the home of shallow-water corbina, large spotfin croaker, smaller yellowfin croaker, and barred surfperch.
 All are coveted species both for pier anglers and surf anglers.

 This shallow water area is also coveted by surfers and often they are what’s called SWAs (Surfers With Attitudes).
 Rules stipulate that surfers must stay a certain distance from the pier, rules that should help prevent surfer-angler conflicts.
-Rules also say that surfers are not supposed to “shoot the pier” (surf between the pilings) but it happens and it’s almost a rite of passage.
+Rules also say that surfers are not supposed to “shoot the pier” (surf between the pilings) but here the rules seem to just be suggestions and “shooting the pier” is almost a rite of passage.

 In part the conflict is due to city decisions.
 When the pier was rebuilt in the early ’90s, the space between inshore pilings was lengthened to provide more room to “shoot the pier,” even though such actions are supposedly illegal.
 Some would argue that the city itself was inviting surfers to ignore and break the rules.